dereck22dev/dereck22dev/README.md

 3. <a href="mailto:amourdahou@yahoo.com">Email</a>

-⏱️ I am always available, please leave me an email if I don't answer quickly.
+⏱️ I am always available, please leave me an email if I don't respond quickly.

 <!---
 Amour22/Amour22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.